 Toronto, one of the most fascinating and cosmopolitan cities in North America.
 Its area (603.2 km2), confines to the north with Steeles Avenue; to the south with Lake Ontario; to the west with Etobicoke Creek, and Eglinton Avenue; to the east with the Rouge River and the Scarborough-Pickering Townline.

 The weather in Toronto is not the coldest in Canada.
 In fact, although the snow covers the ground between the months of December and mid-March, its winters are not as frigid as other cities in North America; whereas its summers are warm and sunny.
-Notwithstanding the smog coming from the factories in proximity of the Great Lakes, the air quality is overall classed as very good.
+Notwithstanding the smog coming from the factories in the proximity of the Great Lakes, the air quality is overall classed as very good.

 According to the 2016 Census, Toronto’s population is over 2.8 million people, and therefore, it is the 4th most populated city in Canada.
-It’s not surprising that in Toronto more that 140 languages are spoken: in fact, more that half of its population is foreign and has its roots in English, Chinese, Canadian, Irish, Scottish, East Indian, Italian, Filipino, German, French, Polish, Portuguese, Jamaican, Jewish, Ukrainian, and Russian ancestry.
+It’s not surprising that in Toronto more than 140 languages are spoken: in fact, more than half of its population is foreign and has its roots in English, Chinese, Canadian, Irish, Scottish, East Indian, Italian, Filipino, German, French, Polish, Portuguese, Jamaican, Jewish, Ukrainian, and Russian ancestry.
 No specific ethnic group or culture is predominant over the other.

 Although the different branches of Christianity are the most popular religions in Toronto, other professed religions in the area are Islam, Hinduism, Judaism, and Buddhism.